Bryan De La Cruz Player Props: Marlins vs. Rays

 Bryan De La Cruz At The Plate

-- He ranks 37th in batting average, 97th in on base percentage, and 78th in slugging among the qualified hitters in baseball.

-- De La Cruz has reached base via a hit in 62 games this year (of 95 played), and had multiple hits in 25 of those games.

-- He has homered in 12.6% of his games this season, and 3% of his trips to the plate.
+- He has gone deep in 12 games this season (12.5%), leaving the park in 3% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.